Sam-Commander/Sam-Commander/README.md

 I like Java, Android Dev and Dungeon Synth.

-A day that involves all four is a good day.
+A day that involves all three is a good day.

 Go to my repos for a mix of uni assignments and personal projects.